Overview

 Language Overview

 Sun uses a C-style syntax with explicit type annotations and modern features.
 Functions are declared with the function keyword, types follow variable names after a colon, and blocks are delimited by curly braces.
-The language prioritizes readability and unambiguity — there are no implicit conversions, no operator overloading, and no macros.
+The language prioritizes readability and unambiguity — there are no lossy implicit conversions (a number only widens on its own), no operator overloading, and no macros.

 Identifier Naming